 Graduate Program Director is required to enroll in a graduate course, admission to the Graduate Program is not required to participate in a Concentration Program.
 It is expected, however, that individuals desiring to take graduate-level courses in a Concentration Program will have a baccalaureate degree in either an engineering field, a science or applied science field, or mathematics, and will meet the pre-requisite requirements of the courses they wish to take in a Concentration Program.
-Specific information regarding Graduate Electrical and Computer Engineering Concentration is available on the Electrical and Computer Engineering/.electrical-computer-dept/graduate).
+Specific information regarding Graduate Electrical and Computer Engineering Concentration is available on the Electrical and Computer Engineering website (https://manhattan.edu/academics/schools-and-departments/school-of-engineering/.electrical-computer-dept/graduate/).